This article has links to products and services we love, which we may make commission from.

 The length of the days can have an impact on your planning.

-In winter, daylight hours are around 7 hours.
+In winter, daylight hours are around seven hours.

 This can seem less with the weather having an impact.

-In some parts of the north of Scotland, it seems to never get dark in the summer.
+In some parts of the north of Scotland, it never gets dark in the summer.

-This is the season you can really make the most of those daylight hours.
+This is the season you can make the most of those daylight hours.

 The clocks change twice a year in Scotland at the end of March and the end of October.